easedup/acv9/curriculum/arts-visual-arts/years-7-and-8.md

 In this band, the focus is on students:

 1.  exploring and responding to
     *   artworks and visual arts practices across cultures, times, places and/or other contexts; for example, through exploration of works in physical or virtual spaces or engagement with artists
     *   the diversity of visual arts created by First Nations Australians and how this work demonstrates respect for Indigenous Cultural and Intellectual Property rights

-3.  developing practices and skills
+2.  developing practices and skills
     *   creative practices and skills for developing ideas, themes and their visual arts practice
     *   critical practices by taking opportunities to reflect on, evaluate or respond to their own work or the work of others; for example, developing intentions for artworks based on exploration, inquiry and research

-5.  creating artworks in 2D, 3D and/or 4D (time-based forms) and/or multi-disciplinary forms to communicate ideas and intentions using visual conventions, visual arts processes and materials
+3.  creating artworks in 2D, 3D and/or 4D (time-based forms) and/or multi-disciplinary forms to communicate ideas and intentions using visual conventions, visual arts processes and materials
-6.  presenting artworks to audiences, in physical and/or virtual spaces; for example, for a specific target audience.
+4.  presenting artworks to audiences, in physical and/or virtual spaces; for example, for a specific target audience.

-## Strands
+## Strands {#strands}

-### Exploring and responding
+### Exploring and responding {#exploring-and-responding}

-##### AC9AVA8E01
+##### AC9AVA8E01 {#ac9ava8e01}

 investigate ways that visual conventions, visual arts processes and materials are manipulated to represent ideas, perspectives and/or meaning in artworks created across cultures, times, places and/or other contexts